RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Item Cycler v2.md

 Or if you want crazy item cycling every frame (items automatically changing, you will use a "random item"), replace 41820048 with 48000020

+And if you want to give items to CPUs too, replace 41820088 with 60000000

 XXXX: Controller Address
 YYYY: Both cycle to previous and next item buttons masked together.
 E.g: (Wiimote): D-Pad Left (0001) cycles item to the left < and D-Pad Right (0002) cycles item to the right >, therefore YYYY will be 0003 (0001 + 0002 = 0003)
 ZZZZ: Button to cycle item to previous item (cycle to the left <)